azvenigo/Apache_AutoBlocker/README.md

 # Apache_AutoBlocker
- PHP script to automatically ban IPs that try to scan for vulnerabilities.
+ A Single, self-contained PHP script to automatically ban IPs that try to scan for vulnerabilities.

 # How does it work
  A common technique malicious actors try is running scripts to scan for vulnerabilities on your web site.